bruhmoment0lol/wave/README.md

 Note:

+- if Gradle nags about Java, make sure you have OpenJDK 8.
+It doesn't like newer Java versions, so stick with 8 and uninstall newer versions if need be.
 - if pst-`version`.jar is unable to be found run `./gradlew pst:jar` then retry.
 - if a jar is unable to be unzipped with wave:extractApi then delete the jar from your cache and try again.
     You may need to restart.
 If problem persists let the newsgroup know or create an issue on Jira.